-The unit may be installed in close proximity to heat sources such as ovens, stoves, heaters or direct sunlight.
+The front and left side vents as well as the top pan section may be installed in close proximity to heat sources such as ovens, stoves, heaters or direct sunlight.
 Relocate the unit away from these sources.

 The unit may be installed without clearance or proper ventilation.
-Provide additional exhaust vents and observe the clearance allowance specified on page 3.
+Provide additional exhaust vents and observe the clearance allowance specified on page (3).